 In response to many inquiries, I researched and found the following stainless steel, reusable K-Cup device available on Amazon that is highly reviewed (make sure to select the Stainless Steel Elite option):

 For those who do not want to give up the convenience of disposable cups, you could also consider a single use, paper filter system.
-This still has a plastic ring at the top to secure it into place, but should also greatly reduce plastic to hot water contact during brew time.
+This has a small plastic ring at the top to secure it into place, but also greatly reduces plastic to hot water contact during brew time.
 This is a well-reviewed brand of organic coffee in a 97% biodegradable cup:

-If you would rather avoid all plastic:water contact in the coffee-maker system and still make coffee within a few minutes like grandma used to, you can boil it in a kettle and pour through a porcelain or ceramic filter with a paper filter.
-Remember the smell of freshly ground beans filling the room?
-Make as much as you like and use an insulated carafe to keep your next cup piping hot.
-Or use a French press with steel and glass parts.
-If you like your coffee with some serious kick, you might consider a percolator with all stainless steel components.
+If you like your coffee with some serious kick, you might also consider a percolator with all stainless steel components.
 It is still fast and convenient with 1 cup per minute brew time and you control the amount that you need.
-It recirculates the water through the grounds as it percolates, so just be aware that it makes a stronger and fuller tasting coffee than the more modern single cup dispensers.
-Grandma could handle it, but can you?
+It recirculates the water through the grounds as it percolates, so just be aware that the percolator’s make a much stronger and fuller-tasting coffee than modern single cup dispensers.